PacalineN/LP2_Machine_Learning_Project/README.md

 # Vodafone's Crystal Ball : A Machine Learning Approach to Analyze Customer Churn

-## Business Understanding
-This project aims to analyze and predict customer churn in Vodafone, a telecom organization.
-The primary goal is to develop a robust churn prediction model to identify customers likely to leave and understand the reasons behind churn.
-The dataset is divided into three parts: train dataset, evaluation dataset, and test dataset.

 ## Table of Content
 - [Project Description](#project-description)